rufftruffles/stash-nvenc-patches/README.md

 Patches for [Stash](https://github.com/stashapp/stash) that enable NVIDIA GPU hardware acceleration for all generation tasks including previews, sprites, screenshots, phash, and markers.

+## Important

+**Hardware Acceleration must be enabled in Stash settings for GPU to be used.** After starting the container, go to Settings - System - Transcoding and enable the Hardware Acceleration checkbox.
+Without this, all tasks will use CPU.

 ## Overview

 These patches modify Stash's ffmpeg calls to utilize NVIDIA CUDA for decoding and NVENC for encoding during generation tasks.
 This significantly reduces generation time, especially for 4K content.